 An I (incomplete) is recorded when work is of acceptable quality but has not been finished because of illness or other extraordinary circumstance outside the student's control.
-If the work has not been completed by the end of the sixth week of the next quarter, the instructor should submit the grade the student had earned by the end of the quarter.
+Final letter grades for Incompletes are due to the Registrar's office by the end of Week 6 of the following term.
+Faculty should set appropriate deadlines for submission of student work in order to review the work and assign the grade by this deadline.
+If the work has not been completed in the timeframe outlined by the instructors, the student should be awarded the grade they earned by the end of the quarter.
 This deadline applies whether the student is on or off campus or has left the College.